5 Huge Snacking Trends (2023)

 In 2020, sales of mood support, stress management and sleep supplements rose by 36%.
 And 55% of those surveyed said they were likely to turn to food or drink for those same ingredients.

 “Decluttering” and memory ingredients are also on the rise.
 Nootropics, sometimes called smart drugs, are ingredients said to boost mental function and performance.
-Globally, the nootropics market is forecast to reach $5.3B by 2026, a CAGR of 13.2%.
+Globally, the nootropics market is forecast to reach $5.32 billion by 2026, a CAGR of 13.2%.

 Among nootropic snacks are drinks and drink mixes like Brain Juice and Mental Mojo.